 Directors are expected to make a determined effort to attend all meetings of the Board and applicable committees upon which they serve.
-In 2021, the Board held four meetings, and its committees held a total of 33 meetings, collectively.
+In 2022, the Board held four meetings, and its committees held a total of 14 meetings, collectively.
 No Director attended less than 75% of the aggregate number of meetings of the Board and applicable committees.
-In 2021, for the third year in a row, perfect attendance was achieved with all Directors attending 100% of the meetings held in 2021.
+In aggregate, Directors attended 94.1% of the meetings held in 2022.
+Directors are encouraged to attend the Annual Meeting, although there is no for in 2022.
 Directors are encouraged to attend the Annual Meeting, although there is no formal requirement to attend.
-In 2021, due to the ongoing restrictions of the COVID-19 pandemic and the inherent danger of group gatherings, seven Directors attended the Annual Meeting virtually.
+In 2022, nine Directors attended the Annual Meeting.